fishline/Py2crazy/README.md

 regular CPython interpreter and steps through the target program roughly one line at a time.

-However, when run in Py2crazy, `pdb` steps roughly one bytecode instruction at a time, which provides much finer-grained tracing.
+However, when run in Py2crazy, `pdb` steps one bytecode instruction at a time, which provides much finer-grained tracing.

 To illustrate the difference, run `pdb` on a test file in both regular